-One-third of students are not sure who the chief justice of the Supreme Court is.
+Sixty-three percent of students could not identify John Roberts as chief justice of the Supreme Court.

 - Just over one-third (37%) of students correctly identify John Roberts as the chief justice of the Supreme Court. - Females (6%) are twice as likely as males (3%) to incorrectly identify Amy Coney Barrett as the chief justice of the Supreme Court.